-It will be ideal if they have Shirodhara 7 day treatment, at least once in three months and Abhyanga twice or thrice a week.
+It will be ideal if they have 7 days of Shirodhara treatment, at least once in three months and Abhyanga twice or thrice a week.

 Give them good Ayurvedic supplements for rejuvenation, sleep and for memory.
 Just consult an Ayurveda center near you and things will be good to go.

 Early morning and evening walking – Physical activity, fresh oxygen help them to keep themselves fit and sleep better.